panoptilog/.github/profile/README.md

 What if we retained such logs on ourselves?
 A near-complete record of our own digital trail: one that can be indexed and searched *privately* for our own personal discovery and enrichment.
-There is an assymmetry in capabilities between individuals and service providers.
-Panoptilog seeks to remedy this gap.
-If leaving a digital footprint is inevitable, then individuals should have equal ability to journal and draw insights from their own data.
+There is an assymmetry in data analysis capabilities between individuals and service providers.
+Panoptilog seeks to lessen this gap.
+If leaving digital footprints is inevitable, then individuals should at least have equal ability to journal and draw insights from their own data.

 All Panoptilog software are [copyleft](https://en.wikipedia.org/wiki/Copyleft) licensed and freely modifiable.